aeromamba-paqm/aeromamba-paqm/README.md

 **Efficient Audio Super-Resolution with a Differentiable Psychoacoustic Loss**

 whose demo is available in our [Webpage](https://aeromamba-paqm.github.io/).
-Our model is closely related to our previous model [AEROMamba](https://github.com/aeromamba-super-resolution/aeromamba), so make sure to check it out.
+AEROMamba-PAQM is closely related to our previous model [AEROMamba](https://github.com/aeromamba-super-resolution/aeromamba), which is a particular case that does not use PAQM loss.

 ## Installation